Table of Contents

-“Thermally fused laminate is a great option for cabinets, closets, shelving and barrier walls that stands up to scratching and is wear resistant,” he said.
+“Thermally fused laminate is a great option for cabinets, closets, shelving, and barrier walls that stand up to scratching and is wear-resistant,” he said.
 “TFL withstands chemicals and cleaners, so it’s ideal for surfaces requiring additional cleaning.”

-The company’s TFL sales also have been driven by an increase in multi-family home construction, Ilsley noted.
+Ilsley noted that the company’s TFL sales also have been driven by an increase in multi-family home construction.